 The socket in the tunnel console can be complemented with a cigarette lighter*.

 Maximum socket output is 120 W per socket.

 Using the sockets

 Remove the blanking plug (tunnel console) or fold down the cover (cargo area) and plug in the accessory.

-Unplug the accessory and replace the blanking plug (tunnel console) or fold up the cover (cargo area) when the socket is not being used or if the socket is left unattended.
+Unplug the accessory's connector and refit the blanking plug (tunnel console) or fold up the cover (cargo area) when the socket is not being used or if the socket is left unattended.